rxing-core/rxing/README.md

 ## CLI
 If you're looking for a CLI interface into the library, please see [rxing-cli](https://crates.io/crates/rxing-cli).

+## WASM
+If you're looking for a WASM version of this library, check out [rxing-wasm](https://github.com/hschimke/rxing-wasm), or on [NPM](https://www.npmjs.com/package/rxing-wasm).

 ## Status
 All barcode formats are tested and functioning in their current state against current tests.